-The article can be fount at:This link was broken when checked on Dec.
-2006Source (www.dhs.cahwnet.gov/org/ps/deodc/ehib/EHIB2/topics/toxin_producing.html)
+The article can be fount at:Source (www.dhs.cahwnet.gov/org/ps/deodc/ehib/EHIB2/topics/toxin_producing.html)

 Due to excessive rainfall this winter many Californians are experiencing increased exposure to indoor microorganisms.
 Several fungal species capable of producing toxic substances have been found in water-damaged California homes and offices.
 This article provides information about potential health effects from exposure to Stachybotrys chartarum (a.k.a.
 S. atra), a toxigenic mold that has received increasing attention recently among indoor air reseachers and the public.
 Within the last 12-18 months several scientific reports (and media attention) have focused on Stachybotrys, a ubiquitous saprophytic fungus that grows on nitrogen-poor, cellulose rich materials such as hay, straw and building materials (ceiling tiles, wall paper, paper covering on gypsum wallboard).
 The statewide prevalence of this fungus in homes or work places is unknown, although one report found Stachybotrys in 2-3% of a small survey of southern California homes (Kozak, 1979).